durgeshsamariya/pysim/README.md

-# Python Similarity Measure (PySIM)
+# Python Similarity Measure Library(PySIML)
-PySIM is a python library for evaluate distance between two vectors.
+PySIML is a python library for evaluate distance between two vectors.
 PySIM includes more than five similarity measure.

 # Installation
 It is highly recommended to use **pip** for installation.